George Fisher (musician): Early career

 Fisher formed his first band "Corpsegrinder" in 1988, before turning 18.
 The band was composed of people Fisher and a friend had met while partying in a hotel.
 The name "Corpsegrinder" comes from a song of the same name on Death's 1984 demo Reign of Terror, which Fisher would later adopt as his stage name.
 The band began playing shows in the Baltimore area during February 1988, playing Cro-Mags and Sacrifice covers.
 In 1991, Fisher made his first official studio appearance on Suffocation's Effigy of the Forgotten; his vocals can be heard on the songs "Mass Obliteration" and "Reincremation".

 Monstrosity

 Fisher received a call from Ted Hartz asking him to record vocals on a demo, after the latter had been fired from the band Exmortis.
 After some hesitation, Fisher decided to leave Corpsegrinder to join Hartz, feeling his bandmates in Corpsegrinder did not share his level of dedication for death metal.

-Fisher performed lead vocals on Monstrosity's first two studio albums, Imperial Doom and Millenium.
+Fisher performed lead vocals on Monstrosity's first two studio albums, Imperial Doom and Millennium.
 He left the band to join Cannibal Corpse in 1995.